SSG-DRD-IOT/intel_retail_workshop/README.md

 # Intel® Retail Workshop Setup Guide
 Welcome to the Intel® Retail Workshop.
-In this workshop, we will explore  OpenVINO™ through lectures and hands on labs.
+In this workshop, we will explore  OpenVINO™ toolkit through lectures and hands on labs.
 By the end of the workshop, you should have a solid understanding of  OpenVINO™ toolkit and have some working ideas of how to implement them in your video analytics applications.
 ## How Do I Use the Lab Material
 The links below will guide the workshop attendee through slides and labs in the Visual Retail Workshop using  OpenVINO™ toolkit.
 - [Intel® Retail Workshop Linux](https://github.com/SSG-DRD-IOT/intel_retail_workshop/tree/lab-retail-workshop-linux)